 PATRIC is part of the Bacterial Bioinformatics Resource Center, and is an information system designed to support the biomedical research community’s work on bacterial infectious diseases via integration of vital pathogen information with rich data and analysis tools.
 PATRIC provides an interface for biologists to discover data and information and conduct comprehensive comparative genomics and other analyses.
 PATRIC includes over 250 000 publicly available microbial genomes and tools for comparative analysis.

 The BioSample database was developed to serve as a central location in which to capture and store descriptive information about the biological source materials, or samples, used to generate experimental data in any of DDBJ’s primary data archives.
 Typical examples of a BioSample include a cell line, a primary tissue biopsy, an individual organism, or an environmental isolate.

 National Institutes of Health (NIH), Bethesda, MD, USA (Government body)

 U.S. National Library of Medicine (Government body)

-National Center for Biotechnology Information (NCBI), Rockville, MD, USA (Research institute) Lead
+National Center for Biotechnology Information (NCBI), Rockville, MD, USA (Government body) Lead